Second Aliyah

 The Second Aliyah was a small part of the greater emigration of Jews from Eastern Europe which lasted from the 1870s until the 1920s.
 During this time, over two million Jews emigrated from Eastern Europe.
 The majority of these emigrants settled in the United States where there was the greatest economic opportunity.
-Others settled in South America, Australia, and South Africa and only a small fraction of Jews who migrated went to Palestine.
+Others settled in South America, Australia, and South Africa.